A Survey of Approximability Results for Traveling Salesman Problems using the TSP-T3CO Definition Scheme: Review of Approximability Results

 \subsection{Maximum Scatter TSP}

 The Maximum Scatter TSP \cite{arkin99}, similarly to the previously discussed Bottleneck TSP, differs from the ``standard'' TSP in the objective function.
 The objective here is to maximize the minimum edge cost along the path.
 Furthermore, the tour has to traverse all nodes, but is not required to be a circuit.
+An overview of approximability and inapproximability results is given in Table~\ref{table.maximumscatter}.

 The Maximum Scatter TSP is, in general, NP-hard and no constant-factor approximation algorithm for it exists, unless P=NP.
 Due to the restrictions on the cost functions, the approximability results for the Bottleneck TSP can not directly be translated to approximability results for the Maximum Scatter TSP.
 As for the Bottleneck TSP, a best-possible polynomial time approximation algorithm exists for the Maximum Scatter TSP achieving an approximability ratio of 2.
 When the nodes lie on a line or a circle in the euclidean plane, and the cost function is given by the euclidean distance between the nodes, an exact linear time algorithm exists~\cite{arkin99}.
 For the extension of the Maximum Scatter TSP from direct neighbors to $m$-neighbors, further approximability results exist~\cite{arkin99,chiang2005new}.
 The Maximum Scatter TSP is sometimes also called the MaxMin TSP \cite{kozma2015ptas}.